If an event is “priced into the market”, then it means that investors and traders already expect that event to occur.

 Simply put, you can’t.

 However, there are some cases where it is “likely”.

-For example, if there an important election next week and one candidate has a strong lead in the polls, then it is likely that the current market prices reflect that candidate’s victory.
+For example, if there is an important election next week and one candidate has a strong lead in the polls, then it is likely that the current market prices reflect that candidate’s victory.

 In other words, analysts and investors already expect that candidate to win.
-Therefore, it is unlikely that the result will have a big impact the market.
+Therefore, it is unlikely that the result will have a big impact on the market.

 Unless, of course, the polls are wrong.

 Similarly, if analysts have been warning about a Fed rate hike for months, then it probably isn’t going to come as a huge shock when it does happen.